 Located at Regent’s Canal in Camden, London, England

-John Robertson, known as King Robbo, was a British graffiti artist and in 1985 he created Robbo Incorporated next to Regent’s Canal just underneath the London Transportation Police Headquarters.
+John Robertson, known as King Robbo, was a British graffiti artist, and in 1985, he created Robbo Incorporated next to Regent’s Canal just underneath the London Transportation Police Headquarters.
 It became the oldest piece of graffiti in London since all his other work was removed by authorities, except for this one which was only accessible by water.
-Interestingly, Banksy, another British graffiti artist painted over many of King Robbo’s art which began what was known as a graffiti war.
+Interestingly, Banksy, another British graffiti artist, painted over much of King Robbo’s art, which began what was known as a graffiti war.
 It was only under Robertson suffered a fatal head injury that Banksy ceased fire.

 David Choe, 2005

 Located at Facebook Headquarters in Palo Alto, California

 Sean Parker, the original Facebook president was a huge fan of David Choe’s graffiti art and asked him to paint a mural at Facebook’s first offices in Silicon Valley.
 Choe obliged and created a piece that was rather graphic and sexual – all normal themes for the artist.
 Parker offered Choe two options for payment.
 Either $60,000 or the equivalent in Facebook stock.
 Although Choe wasn’t convinced that Facebook would be a hit at the time, now almost 15 years ago, it’s lucky that he took the stocks since now they’d be worth well over $200 million.
 Later, Mark Zuckerburg asked Choe to paint the Facebook headquarters again once they were moved, but using more subtle themes this time.

 6. The Lennon Wall

 Various Artists, 1980 (ongoing)